ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 # What is path analysis?

 A user path is the sequence of steps a user takes through your site or product, typically the pages they visit in order, and optionally the events they trigger along the way.

-Path analysis is a technique web and product analysts use to understand how users move through a website or app.
-It helps uncover friction points and dark patterns in the user journey.
+Path analysis helps uncover friction points and dark patterns in the user journey.

 # What business questions can we answer with path analysis?